Nile Delta: Sea level rise

 Population density and low elevation coastal zones.
 The Nile Delta is especially vulnerable to sea level rise.

-Egypt's Mediterranean coastline experiences significant loss of land to the sea, in some places amounting to 100 yd a year.
+Egypt's Mediterranean coastline loses land to the sea, in some places to 100 yd a year.
 The low-lying Nile Delta area in particular is vulnerable to sea level rise associated with global warming.
 This effect is exacerbated by the lack of sediments being deposited since the construction of the Aswan Dam.
 If the polar ice caps were to melt, much of the northern delta, including the ancient port city of Alexandria, could disappear under the Mediterranean.
 A 30 cm rise in sea level could affect about 6.6% of the total land cover area in the Nile Delta region.
-At 1 m sea level rise, an estimated 887 thousand people could be at risk of flooding and displacement and about 100 km2 of vegetation, 16 km2 wetland, 402 km2 cropland, and 47 km2 of urban area land could be destroyed, flooding approximately 450 km2.
-Some areas of the Nile Delta's agricultural land have been rendered saline as a result of sea level rise; farming has been abandoned in some places, while in others sand has been brought in from elsewhere to reduce the effect.
-In addition to agriculture, the delta's ecosystems and tourist industry could be negatively affected by global warming.
+At 1 m sea level rise, an estimated 887 thousand people could be at risk of flooding and displacement and about 100 km2 of vegetation, 16 km2 wetland, 402 km2 cropland, and 47 km2 of urban area land could be destroyed, flooding about 450 km2.
+Some areas of the Nile Delta's agricultural land have been rendered saline by sea level rise; farming has been abandoned in some places, while in others sand has been brought in to reduce the effect.
+In addition to agriculture, the delta's ecosystems and tourist industry could be hurt by global warming.
 Food shortages resulting from climate change could lead to seven million "climate refugees" by the end of the 21st century.
 Nevertheless, environmental damage to the delta is not currently one of Egypt's priorities.

-The delta's coastline has also undergone significant changes in geomorphology as a result of the reclamation of coastal dunes and lagoons to form new agricultural land and fish farms as well as the expansion of coastal urban areas.
+The delta's coastline has also undergone changes in geomorphology as a result of the reclamation of coastal dunes and lagoons to form new agricultural land and fish farms as well as the expansion of coastal urban areas.